UNN-ITMM-Software/astro-analysis/matlab_scripts/README.md

      - `DF_F0_K_SIGMA` - parameter of noise level estimation (coefficient of the standard deviation).

   1. Save changes in `matlab_scripts\config.txt`.
+  1. BM3D filtering used VBM3D and it's default parameters from [bm3d].
+     The noise level is taken as 40 (noise standard deviation assumed range is [0,255]).

   1. Open Matlab Command Window.
   1. Execute `run_astro_lab` application (fig. 1).

      ![Main Form](imgs/main_form.png)

      *Fig. 1.
 Main form*

 ### Create new solution, new project and select data
-  The project is a set of input movies, a set of calculated characteristics for these movies and some auxiliary information.
+  The project is a set of input movies, characteristics calculated for these movies and some auxiliary information.
   The solution is a set of projects.

   1. Create new solution (bundle of projects) using main menu `Solution->New solution` (fig. 2).

      ![New solution](imgs/new_solution.png)

      *Fig. 2.
 Creating new solution*

      Choose directory and solution name (fig. 3).
-It makes directory `single_astrocytes` and makes `single_astrocytes/single_astrocytes.mat` solution file.
+It creates directory `single_astrocytes` and `single_astrocytes/single_astrocytes.mat` solution file.

      ![Choose directory](imgs/choose_solution_directory.png)

      *Fig. 3.
 Choosing solution directory*

   1. Create new project using main menu `Project->Add new project` (fig. 4)

      ![Choose directory](imgs/add_new_project.png)

      *Fig. 4.
 Add new project*

-     For each project you need 2 movies (fig. 5):
+     You need for each project 2 movies (fig. 5):
-        A. video with intensity of something (for example calcium activity of astrocytes) (fig. 5 [1]),
+        A. video with values of intensity in each pixel (for example calcium activity of astrocytes) (fig. 5 [1]),
-        B. video only with camera noise (fig. 5 [2]).
+        B. video with camera noise only (fig. 5 [2]).

      Each video data should have same dimensions HxW.
 Number of frames might be different.

      ![New project](imgs/new_project_marked.png)